 “My number #1 tip for solo travel is: Say YES!
 So often, we get shy or overly cautious and our default response to anything new is No. By saying Yes, we open the door to new places, new friends, new experiences.
 Of course, common sense should always prevail… you don’t say Yes to EVERYTHING.
 But things that push you slightly out of your comfort zone?
 Yes.
 Join a new group of friends at a traditional Balinese wedding?
 Yes.
 Try a new food you wouldn’t dream of eating on your own?
 Yes.
 Get on that bus by yourself?
 Yes.
 Walk up to that other solo traveler and begin a conversation?
 Yes.
 Ask a local person a question that could lead to a full-blown chat?
 Yes.
 Go sit in that restaurant by yourself?
 Yes.”

-Leyla has been travelling for 50 years and has visited 96 countries, at last count.
-She runs the travel blog Women on the Road to help women gain the confidence and know-how to travel solo.
+Leyla has visited 100 countries, at last count.
+She runs the travel blog Women on the Road to help women over 50 to gain the confidence and know-how to travel solo.

 Tom Bourlet, from Spaghetti Traveller